lukasgunschera/lukasWebsite/content/authors/admin/_index.md

   url: https://www.ox.ac.uk

 # Short bio (displayed in user profile at end of posts)
 bio: I am a graduate student at the University of Amsterdam and pursuing a major in Clinical Psychology with a minor in Methodology and Statistics.
-Alongside my masters I work as a research and teaching assistant at the University of Amsterdam and Oxford.
+Alongside my masters I work as a research and teaching assistant at the University of Amsterdam and the University of Oxford.
 Current projects examine cognitive correlates of psychopathic personality traits.

 # Interests to show in About widget
 interests: